jbuchermn/newm/README.md

 #### Config: Panels

+**Warning - This functionality is going to need a rewrite in v0.3 - websocket connection is not here to stay and layer shell makes much of this config unnecessary**

 Panels in this context means the UI elements you interact with to
 - Launch an application from a menu (launcher)
 - Unlock the screen (locker)